 |Schema migration and full data migration||Free of charge.||Charged only when data is migrated from Alibaba Cloud over the Internet.
 For more information, see Pricing.|

-|Multi-replica mode||DTS migrates schemas and historical data of the required objects from the source database to the destination database based on the scheduling cycle.
+|Multi-replica mode||DTS migrates the schemas and historical data of the required objects from the source database to the destination database based on the scheduling cycle.

 |This policy is applicable to test scenarios where test operations are performed on multiple replicas of historical data.|

-|Resynchronization mode||At the first scheduled time, DTS migrates schemas and historical data of the required objects to the destination database.
+|Resynchronization mode||At the first scheduled time, DTS migrates the schemas and historical data of the required objects to the destination database.
 At each subsequent scheduled time, DTS migrates the schemas and historical data of the required objects to the destination database again.

-|This policy is applicable to scenarios where only the latest historical data is maintained in the destination database for testing or data analysis.|
+|This policy is applicable to scenarios where only the latest historical data is stored in the destination database for testing or data analysis.|

-|Timestamp-based full data mode||DTS migrates incremental data that is generated after the previous scheduling to the destination database based on the specified timestamp.
+|Timestamp-based incremental data mode||DTS migrates incremental data that is generated after the previous scheduling to the destination database based on the specified timestamp.
 This policy has the following limits: